-The Event Organiser will be required to provide accurate and up to date documentation in accordance with the guidelines laid out in the HSE's 'Event Safety Guide' HSG195.
+The Event Organiser will be required to provide accurate and up to date documentation in accordance with the Health & Safety Executive (HSE) guidelines.
 This can be the form of a single Event Management Plan or as several documents.
 All documentation must be uploaded to the Apply4 Event App portal.
 Failure to supply required documentation in time for review may result in a permit not being issued, and the event cancelled.
 Your application must contain information about the following (as appropriate to the event):